fallen-icarus/meditations-blog/The DeFi Hypothesis/README.md

 Hypothesis itself is simple:

-*The blockchain that gets globally adopted will be one that 1\) built out its DeFi in layers (rather than all on-chain) with the foundational DeFi layer prioritizing censorship resistance over throughput, and 2\) has the DeFi layer 1 running directly on the blockchain's layer 1, as opposed to a sidechain or layer 2\.*
+*The blockchain that gets globally adopted will be one that 1\) built out its DeFi in layers (rather than all on-chain) with the foundational DeFi layer prioritizing censorship-resistance over throughput, and 2\) has the DeFi layer 1 running directly on the blockchain's layer 1, as opposed to a sidechain or layer 2\.*